 Businesses can use several different call routing strategies to cut down on hold times, prevent endless call transfers to multiple agents, and improve the overall customer experience.

 But what is call routing, how does it work, and how do you deploy it?

 - What Is Call Routing?

 - How Does Call Routing Work?

 - Better Call Routing Strategies Improve The Customer Experience

 - Call Routing FAQs

-Call routing is the business telephony process of handling and transitioning live phone calls to a certain employee, department, or team member, based on pre-established criteria.
+Call routing is the process of placing live phone calls in a queue and distributing them to the appropriate departments or agents based on pre-established rules and criteria.

-With intelligent call routing, the system administrator instantly connects the caller to a specific line or customer support without putting them on hold.
+Intelligent call routing allows the system administrator to instantly connect the caller to a specific phone line or extension without placing the caller on hold.